bug273/Logical-Thinking-in-JS/README.md

 # Logical-Thinking-in-JS
-Some exercises done in JavaScript and PHP for develope Logical thinking
+Some JavaScript and PHP examples for develope Logical thinking